What Should I Do After a Minneapolis Crash? Exchange Information or Call the Police?

 • Office of the sheriff of the county

-What Are the Penalties for Not Reporting a Crash in Minnesota?
+What Are the Penalties for Not Reporting a Crash in Minneapolis?

 Minnesota imposes severe penalties on drivers who fail to report a crash that results in injury or death: